 A wind blew down from over the mountains.
 It was a strong wind, but tired.
 After hundreds of miles, the gale that had blasted across the sea was no more than a whisper.
 But it was enough.
 It carried smoke and burning on the wind.

 The female adventurer stopped and looked to the north.
 The wind blew the dreadlocks of her hair, and she brushed at her eye.
 The smoke was irritating, but she had learned long ago to see even in sandstorms.

-The female adventurer wore it like a second skin, and it did not impede her movement as she strode towards the smoke.
+It had never been broken.
+Not by magic or force of arms, and she had worn it for decades.
+It was like the adventurer’s second skin, and it did not impede her movement as she strode towards the smoke.
 But she stopped as she saw the spider.